preetisawant/cloud-foundry/monitoring.md

 ### Launch the monitoring consoles on your local web proxy

 5. Launch the Grafana console to see analytics on selected metrics.
-The are default Grafana dashboards included in the CFEE instance.
-Those default dashboards are interactive and give you a view of the infrastructure used to host your CFEE instance.
-(Kubernetes cluster).
+There are default Grafana dashboards included in the CFEE instance.
+Those default dashboards are interactive and give you a view of the infrastructure used to host your CFEE instance (Kubernetes cluster).
 Once you launch the Grafana console, click the **Home** button at the top of the Grafana console to select one of the pre-deployed dashboards (see list below), which will graph the corresponding metrics:

    There is a default `admin` user in Grafana, with the default password set to `admin`.
 We recommend to login with Userd/Password `admin/admin`, and change them to new credentials: